emanuelhuff/test/README.md

 - `/api/organizations`: Returns a list of organizations that match a given name.
 - `/api/organizations/types`: Returns a list of available organization types, including set-aside and MSI types.
 - `/api/organizations/{organizationId}`: Get an organization and its information.

+## Parameters

+### `/api/projects`

+Retrieves information about all projects.

+- `updatedSince`: (string, $date) ISO 8601 full-date format (YYYY-MM-DD).
+Filters the list of available ID values by their lastUpdated parameter.
+Example: `"2023-07-10"`

+### `/api/projects/search`

+Searches for projects based on specific criteria.

+- `projectId`: (integer, $int64) The specific ID of the project requested.
+Example: `13075`
+- `searchQuery`: (string) The term on which to search.
+It checks all project fields for this term.
+Example: `"human/robotic exploration and commercial spaceflight missions"`
+- `missionDirectorate`: (string) The mission directorate acronym of the projects.
+Used to filter.
+Example: `"STMD"`
+- `program`: (string) The program acronym of the projects.
+Used to filter.
+Example: `"TDM"`
+- `titleSearch`: (string) The term on which to search.
+It checks only project titles for this term.
+Example: `"solar electric propulsion"`

+### `/api/organizations`

+Retrieves information about all organizations.

+- `name`: (string) Organization Name to filter on.
+Example: `"NASA"`

 ## HTTP Response Codes